Creating a Reusable PyQGIS Processing Algorithm Template

 Production Best Practices

 • Keep algorithms stateless.
-Store configuration in project variables or layer metadata, not class attributes.
-This prevents race conditions when running batch jobs or parallel models.
+Store configuration in QgsProcessingContext extras or project variables, not in class attributes.
+Stateful algorithms fail silently when the framework spawns multiple instances for batch or parallel model execution.